MattyIce/postpromoter/README.md

     "blacklist_donation": "Bid from blacklisted user sent as a donation.
-Thank you!", "flag_refund": "Refund for invalid bid: {amount} - This post has been flagged by one or more spam / abuse indicator accounts.", "flag_no_refund": "Bid is invalid - This post has been flagged by one or more spam / abuse indicator accounts.", "blacklist_tag": "Bid is invalid - This post contains the [{tag}] tag which is not allowed by this bot."
+Thank you!", "flag_refund": "Refund for invalid bid: {amount} - This post has been flagged by one or more spam / abuse indicator accounts.", "flag_no_refund": "Bid is invalid - This post has been flagged by one or more spam / abuse indicator accounts.", "blacklist_tag": "Bid is invalid - This post contains the [{tag}] tag which is not allowed by this bot.", "bids_per_round": "Bid is invalid - This author already has the maximum number of allowed bids in this round."
   }
 }
 ```